 UPDATE: This post refers to the stamps used as the header and logo of this blog at its inception in 2015.
-They have since changed, so if you can’t see them, it’s not you. x
+They have since changed, so if you can’t see them, it’s not you.

 The header of this blog comprises two images that I felt were thematically and philosophically apt.

 The colourful stamps in the background come from Australia’s 2006 ‘Rock Posters’ release, showcasing the talents of Australian designers as demonstrated in posters for various festivals, tours and gigs.
 I loved this issue.
-It was a kick in the balls compared to our usual diet of cute furry animals and dreary royals.
+It was a kick in the bum compared to our usual diet of cute furry animals and dreary royals.
 Nice to see Australia Post acknowledge the possible existence of Australians who might not be as obsessed with sport and wildflowers as it seems to think most of its market is.

 (Nerd note: if you’re wondering where I got these stamps in a se-tenant sheet format as seen in my background, I made it myself.
 It doesn’t exist.)